Phlegyas

-In Greek mythology, Phlegyas (/ˈflɛdʒiəs/; Ancient Greek: Φλεγύας means 'fiery') was a king of the Lapiths (or the Phlegyans).
+In Greek mythology, Phlegyas (/ˈflɛdʒiəs/; Φλεγύας) was a king of the Lapiths (or the Phlegyans).

 Family

 Phlegyas was the son of Ares and Chryse, daughter of Halmus, or of Dotis.
 In one account, he was mentioned as an autochthon.
 Phlegyas was the brother of Ixion, another king of the Lapiths, and Gyrton, eponym of a Thessalian town.

 Phlegyas was the father of Ixion, in some accounts, as well as Coronis, one of Apollo's lovers.
 The girl's mother was called Cleopheme, daughter of Malus and the Muse Erato.
 According to one tradition, he had no children.
 Another daughter, Gyrtone, was also said to have given her name to Gyrton.

 Mythology

 Phlegyas succeeded Eteocles, who died without issue, in the government of the district of Orchomenos, which he named Phlegyantis, after himself.

 While pregnant with Asclepius, Coronis fell in love with Ischys, son of Elatus.
 When a hooded crow informed Apollo of the affair, he sent his sister Artemis to kill Coronis, unable to perform the task himself.
 However, Hermes rescued the baby from Coronis' womb and gave it to the centaur Chiron to raise.
 Phlegyas, angry at Apollo for killing his daughter, torched the Apollonian temple at Delphi, causing Apollo to kill him with his arrows and condemn him to severe punishment in the lower world.
 In another version of the myth, Phlegyas had no children and the two brothers Lycus and Nycteus are responsible for his death.

 In the Aeneid of Virgil, Phlegyas is shown tormented in Tartarus in the Underworld, warning others not to despise the gods.
 In the Thebaid of Statius, Phlegyas is also shown to be in the Underworld entombed in a rock by Megaera (one of the Furies) and starved in front of an eternal feast (comparable to the torment of Tantalus).